 Chokeberry (Aronia melanocarpa), an antioxidant-rich fruit available in supplement form, is said to offer a range of health benefits related to oxidative stress.
 Oxidative stress is a destructive process linked to many chronic diseases (including heart disease), and it occurs when DNA-damaging free radicals overwhelm the body's ability to neutralize them.
 Chokeberry extract is thought to fight oxidative stress by providing potent antioxidants known to knock out free radicals and offer additional health benefits.

 To date, few studies have tested chokeberry's effects on human health.
 Here's a look at several findings from animal research, test-tube studies, and small clinical trials:

-1) Chokeberry and Oxidative Stress
+1) Oxidative Stress

 Chokeberry may be useful in treating conditions related to oxidative stress, according to a research review published in 2010.
 The review's authors sized up 13 studies, finding that chokeberry's mixture of procyanidins, anthocyanins and phenolic acids "constitutes one of the most potent natural antioxidants."
 However, the authors note that most of the reviewed studies are of poor quality, and that more rigorous research needs to be conducted before chokeberry supplements can be recommended as a means of combating oxidative stress.